RohanS2003/chrome_extension/README.md

 <img width="250" alt="Screenshot 2022-12-04 at 16 17 52" src="https://user-images.githubusercontent.com/10772182/205500423-6cb4b75f-1a74-4215-be6f-652b0a18df25.png">
 </span>

 ## Privacy

-Extension does not share collected data from the user.
-It stores data locally on the user's machine.

 - Data is stored in the browser's storage. ([chrome.storage](https://developer.chrome.com/docs/apps/manifest/storage/), [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API))])
 - Data is not sent to any server.